A complete guide to Cambridge IGCSE Geography

 Cambridge IGCSE Geography is graded A* to G. There is no tiering.
 All students sit the same papers and any grade is in reach.

 Grade boundaries shift every series and are published by Cambridge on results day each August (for June) and January (for November).
-For geography, boundaries for an A* typically sit around 80% of the total marks across all papers, although this varies year to year.
+Boundaries vary substantially by series – check Cambridge's published grade thresholds for the current cycle.

 Want to see the latest boundaries?
 Cambridge publishes full grade threshold tables on the CAIE website for both the June and November series.
 Search for "Cambridge IGCSE Geography 0460 grade thresholds" plus the year and series.